How a Jerusalem neighborhood reignited the Israeli-Palestinian conflict - The Boston Globe

 Advertisement

-On Saturday, Israeli police blocked several buses of Palestinians headed to pray at Al-Aqsa Mosque for Ramadan’s holiest night, known as Laylat al-Qadr.
-Hundreds of Palestinians complied with the police orders and walked the rest of the way to Jerusalem, chanting down the highway, “in spirit, in blood, we will take back Al-Aqsa!”
+On Saturday, Israeli police blocked several buses of Palestinians headed to pray at the al-Aqsa Mosque for Laylat al-Qadr, the holiest night of Ramadan.
+Hundreds of Palestinians complied with the police orders and walked the rest of the way to Jerusalem, chanting down the highway, "in spirit, in blood, we will take back al-Aqsa!"

-That night, some 90,000 Palestinians attended prayers at the Temple Mount, some of whom then clashed with Israeli police officers in both Sheikh Jarrah and around Al-Aqsa Mosque.
+That night, some 90,000 Palestinians attended prayers at the Temple Mount.
+Some then clashed with Israeli police in both Sheikh Jarrah and around al-Aqsa Mosque.

 The Gaza-based Islamic militant group Hamas retaliated by launching a rocket into Israel.
-The Israeli military then struck a Hamas military post in southern Gaza.
+The Israeli military then struck a Hamas military post in southern Gaza and on Sunday closed Gaza's fishing zone in response to "the violence committed against the country's citizens," the army said in a statement.

-“We salute the people of Al-Aqsa, who oppose the arrogance of the Zionists and we call on our people in Palestine to support their brothers by all means,” tweeted senior Hamas leader Moussa Abu Marzouk.
+"We salute the people of al-Aqsa, who oppose the arrogance of the Zionists and we call on our people in Palestine to support their brothers by all means," tweeted Moussa Abu Marzouk, a senior Hamas leader.

-Former Israeli prime minister Ehud Olmert said in an interview with Kan news on Saturday that "a kind of intifada is brewing, which is possible to prevent," using the word for a Palestinian mass uprising.
+Former Israeli prime minister Ehud Olmert told Kan news on Saturday that "a kind of intifada is brewing, which is possible to prevent," using the word for a Palestinian mass uprising.

-Israel’s response to the Palestinian protests, including the firing of rubber bullets within Al-Aqsa Mosque, has drawn wide condemnations from around the world.
+Israel's response to the Palestinian protests, including the firing of rubber bullets within the al-Aqsa Mosque, has drawn condemnations from around the world.

-"Violence breeds violence, stop clashes," Pope Francis told pilgrims who gathered at Saint Peter Square in Rome.
+"Violence breeds violence," Pope Francis told pilgrims at Saint Peter Square in Rome.
+"Stop clashes."

-The United Nations said on Friday that any Israeli evictions in East Jerusalem could be considered "war crimes."

-Israeli Prime Minister Benjamin Netanyahu asserted in a televised statement that the country could build where it wanted in its capital.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., expressed "solidarity with the Palestinian residents of Sheikh Jarrah in East Jerusalem."

 Advertisement

+The Office of the U.N.
+High Commissioner for Human Rights said Friday that any Israeli evictions in East Jerusalem could be considered "war crimes."

+Israeli Prime Minister Benjamin Netanyahu said the country could build where it wanted in its capital.

-"Jerusalem is Israel's capital and just as every nation builds in its capital and builds up its capital, we also have the right to build in Jerusalem and to build up Jerusalem," he said.
+"Jerusalem is Israel's capital and just as every nation builds in its capital and builds up its capital, we also have the right to build in Jerusalem and to build up Jerusalem," he said in a televised statement.
 "That is what we have done and that is what we will continue to do."

-The flare-up coincides with preparations for Jerusalem Day on Monday, the national holiday celebrating Israel's capture of eastern Jerusalem in 1967, marked by provocative, far-right Israelis who march through Arab parts of the city and have in past years shouted slogans like "Death to Arabs."
+The flare-up coincides with preparations for Jerusalem Day on Monday, the national holiday celebrating Israel's capture of eastern Jerusalem in 1967, during which far-right Israelis march through Arab parts of the city and have in past years shouted slogans such as "Death to Arabs."

+At the request of Israeli security chiefs citing security concerns, the Supreme Court announced that it would delay its decision on the Sheikh Jarrah evictions, originally scheduled for Monday.

-The Israeli settlers moving to evict the Palestinians and bulldoze the Sheikh Jarrah neighborhood to make room for 200 housing units are relying on a 1970 Israeli law that gives Jewish Israelis the right to reclaim East Jerusalem properties owned by Jews before the 1948 Arab-Israeli war.
-The same right does not apply to Palestinians who lost their land.
+The Israeli settlers moving to evict the Palestinians and bulldoze the neighborhood to make room for 200 housing units are relying on a 1970 Israeli law that gives Jewish Israelis the right to reclaim East Jerusalem properties owned by Jews before the 1948 Arab-Israeli war.
+Palestinians who lost their land do not have the same right.

-History scholars say that a small Jewish community had existed for thousands of years in Sheikh Jarrah, around the tomb of Shimon Hatzadik, an ancient Jewish high priest, but fled the area when the city was divided in 1948 between Israel and Jordan.
-In 1956, Jordan and the United Nations built 28 small homes at Sheikh Jarrah, east of the Green Line, to house Palestinian refugees, who were joined by about 20 other Palestinian refugee families.
-The Palestinians paid rent to a "general custodian," first under the auspices of Jordan that had controlled the land and then, after Israel conquered the land in 1967, to Israel.
+History scholars say a small Jewish community existed for thousands of years in Sheikh Jarrah around the tomb of Shimon Hatzadik, an ancient Jewish high priest, but fled the area when the city was divided in 1948 between Israel and Jordan.
+In 1956, Jordan and the United Nations built 28 small homes at Sheikh Jarrah, east of the Green Line, to house Palestinian refugee families.
+They were joined over time by others.
+The Palestinians paid rent to a "general custodian," first under Jordan and then, after Israel conquered the land in 1967, under Israel.

 Advertisement